SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/bits.rst

      - Description
      - Return
    * - Bits [()]
-     - Create a BitVector, bits count is inferred
+     - Create a BitVector, bit count is inferred from the first assignment statment after construction
      - Bits
    * - Bits(x bits)
      - Create a BitVector with x bits